Sony A7 versus Sony A7R III

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony A7 and the Sony A7?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Less heavy: Is lighter (by 176g or 27 percent) and hence easier to carry around.